FroeMic/CDTM-Deep-Learning-Drones/src/p3n15/README.md

 **Note:** *Pressing any key during autonomous flight will switch to manual mode.*

 #### 2.1.1 Using a different Controller
-The p3n15 is designed to easily switch the controller handling the autonomous flight.
-Controllers are implemented in the flightController.py and should be subclasses of the FlightController class defined there.
+P3n15 is designed to easily switch the controller handling the autonomous flight.
+Controllers are implemented in  flightController.py and should be subclasses of the FlightController class defined there.

 To change the controller used for autonomous flight simply import the desired controller at the beginning of the p3n15.py file.
 ```Python
 from flightController import P3n15Controller as controller
 ```

 ## 3.0 Issues
 During development we faced several time and/or library related issues which are described in the following.
 Please be aware that the entire project was done in a hackathon style manner with no extensive testing.
 The following list of issues might not be complete.